csc-training/hpc-python/docs/mooc/using-compiled-code/numpy-and-cython.md

 C arrays.

-## Compile time defitions for NumPy
+## Compile time definitions for NumPy

 In order to create more efficient C-code for NumPy arrays, additional declarations are needed.
 To start with, one uses the Cython `cimport`